-There are no such regulations for the accredited investor.
+There are no such regulations for an accredited investor.
 However, the strict requirements as set by the SEC for such investors act as regulations.
-These requirements ensure that people having no knowledge of financial securities and investment do not subject themselves to such a high risk.
+These requirements ensure that people having no knowledge of financial securities and investments do not subject themselves to such a high risk.
 Also, these requirements ensure that investors are financially stable to absorb the level of losses that such investments usually carry.

 In a way, we can say that the objective of these requirements is to protect investors and not the issuer of securities.
 These rules do not limit the trade of risky securities.
-Rather, they ensure that only financially stable and expert investors get access to such securities.
-Moreover, the general public not having adequate knowledge does not lose their investments at the hands of the private security issuers.
+Instead, they ensure that only financially stable and expert investors get access to such securities.
+Moreover, the general public, not having adequate knowledge, does not lose their investments at the hands of the private security issuers.

-An accredited investor gets the opportunity to invest in securities not available to general investors, and earn a high return.
+An accredited investor gets the opportunity to invest in securities not available to general investors and earn a high return.
 However, they assume a high risk as well by investing in these securities not regulated by the SEC.
-But, the requirements set by SEC for an accredited investor ensures that the investor is capable of undertaking and understanding the quantum of such risk.
+But, the requirements set by the SEC for an accredited investor ensure that the investor is capable of undertaking and understanding the quantum of such risk.